SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: SLasH-DSA Attack

 \section{SLasH-DSA Attack}

 We now present the SLasH-DSA attack, a novel end-to-end Rowhammer attack against SLH-DSA.
 We take previous work by Gen\^et~\cite{genetProtectingSPHINCSFault2023} as a starting point for our discussion and refer to their work for further insights into complexity considerations not covered in this work.

+Our work extends Gen\^et's attack in several key aspects: While Gen\^et demonstrated the tree grafting attack using hardware-based clock glitching on embedded systems, we show for the first time that the attack is feasible with software-only Rowhammer on commodity hardware.
+In his practical experiments, Gen\^et targeted the SHAKE-256s parameter set in a modified \SPHINCSP{} reference implementation, blindly injecting clock glitches while computing \XMSS{} trees and \WOTSP{} signatures.
+In contrast, we target all parameter sets in OpenSSL's implementation of the now-standardized \SLHDSA{}, specifically attacking the \var{lnode} buffer in the \func{xmss\_node} function during \XMSS{} tree computation (\cref{sec:openssl_fault_analysis}).
+This allows us to exploit the extended lifetime of \var{lnode} on the stack, providing larger temporal windows for Rowhammer-induced bit flips.
+Beyond the attack vector and target, we introduce a novel exact complexity analysis for concrete compromised \WOTSP{} instances, enabling optimal candidate selection, whereas Gen\^et analyzed the average case complexity for uniformly distributed faults.

-We first describe the fault analysis of the OpenSSL \SLHDSA{} implementation, then continue with the signature generation phase, and finally describe the post-processing phase with the tree grafting attack.
+We first describe the fault analysis of the OpenSSL \SLHDSA{} implementation, then continue with the signature generation phase, where we leverage the \tech{Swage} framework to carry out the attack, and finally describe the post-processing phase with the tree grafting attack.

 {\func{xmss\_node}}